llobato/docs/docs/other/install-gwms-factory.md

 ### Installing HTCondor

 Most required software is installed from the Factory RPM installation.
-HTCondor is the only exception since there are [[CondorInformation][many different ways to install it]], using the RPM system or not.
+HTCondor is the only exception since there are [many different ways to install it](https://research.cs.wisc.edu/htcondor/downloads/), using the RPM system or not.
 You need to have HTCondor installed before installing the Glidein WMS Factory.
 If yum cannot find a HTCondor RPM, it will install the dummy =empty-condor= RPM, assuming that you installed HTCondor using a tarball distribution.

 If you don't have HTCondor already installed, you can install the HTCondor RPM